Stragglers of the thick disc: Conclusions

 \section{Conclusions}

-In this work we made use of the APOGEE DR17 survey and of the astroNN value added catalogue to identify a sample of 249 YAR red giants stars.
+In this work, we made use of the APOGEE DR17 survey and of the astroNN value-added catalogue to identify a sample of 249 YAR red giants stars.
 We selected these objects to be $\alpha$\text-enhanced and younger than 4 Gyr.
-In the first part of the paper we characterise the YAR population, comparing the global properties of the YAR stars with a selected thick disc reference sample (24,357 red giant stars).
-The relative position of the YAR stars in the (M$_{\rm K0}$, T$_{\rm eff}$) diagram indicates that they are more massive than thick disc reference stars.
+In the first part of the paper, we characterise the YAR population, comparing the global properties of the YAR stars with a selected thick disc reference sample (24,357 red giant stars).
+The relative position of the YAR stars in the (M$_{\rm K0}$, T$_{\rm eff}$) diagram indicates that they are more massive than the thick disc reference stars.
 This is also supported by the comparison of the mass distributions of the two samples.

 Overall, the YAR stars present $\rm [\alpha/Fe]$ and $\rm [Fe/H]$ patterns which resemble those of the thick disc.
-However we point out the presence of a small discrepancy in the $\rm \alpha$\text-distribution of about $\rm \sim 0.01$ dex: the YAR stars follow the thick disc trend, but are shifted to lower values of $\rm [\alpha/Fe]$ in particular at $\rm [Fe/H] > -0.4$.
+However, we point out the presence of a small discrepancy in the $\rm \alpha$\text-distribution of about $\rm \sim 0.01$ dex: the YAR stars follow the thick disc trend, but are shifted to lower values of $\rm [\alpha/Fe],$ in particular at $\rm [Fe/H] > -0.4$.

-From the kinematical point of view, we demonstrate that the characteristics of our YAR sample stars are similar to the reference thick disc sample.
+From the kinematical point of view, we demonstrate that the characteristics of our YAR sample stars are similar to those of the reference thick disc sample.
 Taking into account the described properties, we do record the YAR stars in our dataset as part of the thick disc population.

-From this outlook these objects are most likely straggler stars (of the thick disc), as has already been suggested (references in Section \ref{sec:intro}).
+From this outlook these objects are most likely straggler stars (of the thick disc), as has been previously suggested (references in Section \ref{sec:intro}).

-We search candidates of accreted straggler stars in our dataset, picking out an halo-like population and excluding the so-called heated thick disc population.
-We obtain 25 candidates, the analysis of which lead to inconclusive results.
+We searched for candidates of accreted straggler stars in our dataset, picking out an halo-like population and excluding the so-called heated thick disc population.
+We obtained 25 candidates, however, their analysis led to inconclusive results.
 Presumably, this sample is not extensive enough to outline its global properties with confidence.